Shell launches its first electric ferry at Singapore plant

 By Jeslyn Lerh

-SINGAPORE, April 17 (Reuters) - Shell Plc SHEL.L on Monday launched its first electric ferry globally at its Singapore refinery and pledged to work with the city-state's port authority to cut emissions from ships.
+SINGAPORE, April 17 (Reuters) - Shell Plc SHEL.L on Monday launched its first electric ferry globally at its Singapore refinery and said it would work with the city-state's port authority to cut emissions from ships.

-The move marks a step towards the Singapore port authority's rule for all new harbour craft operating in its waters to be electric or run on biofuels or net-zero fuels from 2030.
+The move is a step towards meeting the Singapore port authority's rule that all new harbour craft operating in its waters should be electric or run on biofuels or net-zero fuels from 2030.

-Shell Eastern Trading has agreed to work with the port authority to develop charging infrastructure for electric harbour craft and work on research and development for low and zero-carbon fuels over five years, Singapore's Maritime and Port Authority (MPA) said.
+Shell Eastern Trading has agreed to work with the port authority to develop charging infrastructure for electric harbour craft and conduct research and development for low and zero-carbon fuels over five years, Singapore's Maritime and Port Authority (MPA) said.

 The company also plans to run a hydrogen fuel cell trial on a Shell-chartered vessel later this year, Nick Potter, a general manager at Shell Shipping and Maritime, said in a statement.